-The Freedom From Religion Foundation filed suit on October 10, 2018, in D.C. district court challenging the preferential exemption of churches and related organizations from reporting the Form 990 annual information returns required of all other tax-exempt groups.
-Plaintiff was Nonbelief Relief.
+The Freedom From Religion Foundation filed suit on behalf of Nonbelief Relief on October 10, 2018, in D.C. district court.
+This was a challenge to the preferential exemption of churches and related organizations from reporting the Form 990 annual information returns required of all other tax-exempt groups.
 The defendant was David J. Kautter, then acting IRS commissioner.

 Nonbelief Relief, a humanitarian group, was created by FFRF’s executive board in 2015 as a separate 501(c)(3) entity for atheists, agnostics and freethinkers to remediate conditions of human suffering and injustice on a global scale “whether the result of natural disasters, human actions or adherence to religious dogma.”
 That relief included, but was not limited to, assistance to individuals targeted for nonbelief, secular activism or blasphemy.